BrianSChase/Flask_Blog/README.md

 # Flask_Blog
-A blog application using HTML, CSS, Python, Flask, and SQLite
+A blog application using HTML, CSS, Javascript, Python, Flask, and SQLite